eshtek/hexos-docs/docs/features/storage/storage.md

 # Storage

-This is where you'll find all your pools and drives, and handle anything related to storage.
-From this screen you can create new pools, swap drives, or fix issues with your storage.
+This is where you'll find your pools, drives and handle storage related tasks.
+This screen allows you to
+- Create new pools.
+- Swap drives.
+- Fix problems related to storage.

 ## Creating Storage Pools

-When you first set up your server, you likely created at least one storage pool.
+When first setting up your server, you likely created at least one storage pool.
 Pools are groups of drives that will work together as one, allowing a larger amount of storage space than a single drive and may also giving additional “redundancy” in case of drive failure.

 If you have unused drives, you can create a new pool by selecting the create pool button.